Harsh-verma24/Dream-Cart/ImageModelService.md

-# Image Model and Services Documentation
+# Image Model, Services, and Controller Documentation

 ## Overview
-This document describes the Image model and its related services in the project.
-It covers the data structure, key fields, and the main service operations for managing images.
+This document describes the Image model, its related services, and the controller layer in the project.
+It covers the data structure, key fields, main service operations, and controller endpoints for managing images.

 ## Image Model
 The Image model represents an image entity in the system.
 Typical fields include: